 Subgrades which will support new floor slab should be prepared in accordance with the recommendations contained in the Site Grading Recommendations section of this report.
-Based on the anticipated grading which will occur at this site, the floor of the proposed structure may be constructed as a conventional slab-on-grade, supported on newly placed structural fill (or densified existing soils), extending to a depth of at least 4 feet below finished pad grade.
-Based on geotechnical considerations, the floor slabs may be designed as follows:
+Based on the anticipated grading which will occur at this site, the floor of the new structure may be constructed as a conventional slabs-on-grade supported on newly placed structural fill, extending to a depth of at least 5 feet below proposed finished pad grade.
+Based on geotechnical considerations, the floor slab may be designed as follows:

-Minimum slab thickness: 6 inches.

-Modulus of Subgrade Reaction (k): 100 psi/in.
+- Minimum slab thickness: 6 inches. - Modulus of Subgrade Reaction: k = 120 psi/in.

-- Reinforcement is not expected to be required for geotechnical conditions.
-The actual floor slab reinforcement should be determined by the structural engineer, based upon the imposed loading. - Slab underlayment: If moisture sensitive floor coverings will be used then minimum slab underlayment should consist of a moisture vapor barrier constructed below the entire slab area where such moisture sensitive floor coverings are expected.
+- Minimum slab reinforcement: Slabs should be reinforced with rebar.
+The actual floor slab reinforcement should be designed and provided by the structural engineer, based on the anticipated slab loading, geotechnical conditions and intended use. - Slab underlayment: If moisture sensitive floor coverings will be used then minimum slab underlayment should consist of a moisture vapor barrier constructed below the entire area of the proposed slab where such moisture sensitive floor coverings are expected.
 The moisture vapor barrier should meet or exceed the Class A rating as defined by ASTM E 1745-97 and have a permeance rating less than 0.01 perms as described in ASTM E 96-95 and ASTM E 154-88.
-A polyolefin material such as 15 mil Stego® Wrap Vapor Barrier or equivalent will meet these specifications.
-The moisture vapor barrier should be properly constructed in accordance with all applicable manufacturer specifications.
+A polyolefin material such as Stego® Wrap Vapor Barrier or equivalent will meet these specifications.
+The moisture vapor barrier should be properly constructed in accordance with applicable manufacturer specifications.
 Given that a rock free subgrade is anticipated and that a capillary break is not required, sand below the barrier is not required.
 The need for sand and/or the amount of sand above the moisture vapor barrier should be specified by the structural engineer or concrete contractor.
 The selection of sand above the barrier is not a geotechnical engineering issue and hence outside our purview.
-Where moisture sensitive floor coverings are not anticipated, the vapor barrier may be eliminated. - Moisture condition the floor slab subgrade soils to 2 to 4 percent above the Modified Proctor optimum moisture content, to a depth of 12 inches.
+Where moisture sensitive floor coverings are not anticipated and moisture transmission through the slab is acceptable, the vapor barrier may be eliminated. - Moisture condition the floor slab subgrade soils to 2 to 4 percent above the Modified Proctor optimum moisture content, to a depth of 12 inches.
 The moisture content of the floor slab subgrade soils should be verified by the geotechnical engineer within 24 hours prior to concrete placement. - Proper concrete curing techniques should be utilized to reduce the potential for slab curling or the formation of excessive shrinkage cracks.

 The actual design of the floor slab should be completed by the structural engineer to verify adequate thickness and reinforcement.
+Additional rigidity may be necessary for structural considerations.